Detox Chickpea & Celery Soup

 - 1 tsp red chili oil

-- 1 cup organic whole-milk Greek yogurt (or coconut-based yogurt)
+- 1 cup organic whole-milk Greek yogurt (or plant-based yogurt)

 - 1 cup of cilantro leaves, rough chop